-The financial statements are expressed in United States Dollars.
-The translations of United States Dollars amounts into Khmer Riel are included solely for meeting the presentation requirements pursuant to the law on Accounting and Auditing.
+The financial statements are expressed in United States Dollar which is the Company's functional currency.
+The translations of United States Dollars amounts into Khmer Riel ("KHR") meets the presentation requirements pursuant to Law on Accounting and Auditing and has been done in compliance with Section 30 - Foreign Currency Translation.

-Assets and liabilities are translated at the closing rate as at the reporting date and share capital is translated at historical rate.
-The statements of comprehensive income and cash flows are translated into KHR using the average rate for the year.
-Exchange difference arising from the translation are recognised as "Currency translation reserves" in the other comprehensive income.
+Assets and liabilities are translated at the closing rate as at the reporting date and share capital and other equity accounts are translated at the historical rate.
+The statements of comprehensive income and cash flows are translated into KHR at the average rate for the year, which have been deemed to approximate the exchange rates at the date of transaction as exchange rates have not fluctuated significantly during the period.
+Exchange differences arising from the translation are recognised as "Currency Translation Reserves" in other comprehensive income.